 One of the first steps in establishing this peaceful atmosphere is to create designated quiet spaces within your home.
 These areas should be free from distractions and noise, allowing your dog to retreat and feel secure.

 Consider placing comfortable bedding and soft toys in these zones, ensuring that your pet associates them with relaxation and safety.
-Additionally, it may benefit your dog to have a crate available, as many canines find cozy confinement reassuring.
+Additionally, it may benefit your dog to have a crate available, as many dogs find cozy confinement reassuring.

 Second Step to Calm a Dog Down Instantly is the Use of Calming Scents